arshdeepsahi/Cinephile/README.md

 # How to Compile:

-download and cd to Project/cinephile
+download and cd to cinephile folder
 npm install

 # How to Run: